 1. Kye Monastery, Spiti Valley, Himachal Pradesh

 KyeGompa is located at 4,166 metres above the sea level, close to the Spiti river.
 It is a Tibetan Buddhist monastery in the Spiti Valley of Himachal Pradesh.
-The trek through scenic cold deserted mountains hides the herd of Ibex and Bharal.
-Also, along with the most unseen animals at this height, this place becomes one of the must visit places in India.
+The trek through the scenic cold deserted mountains open you up to wondrous sights like herds of Ibex and Bharal.

 The monastery dates back to around 1000AD and is one of the oldest in the whole of Spiti Valley, after the Tabo Monastery.
 It is the biggest monastery of the Spiti Valley and a religious training centre of the Lamas.
 With a haphazard growth of box-like structures over the years, the monastery looks like a fort, with temples built on top of one another.
 It definitely offers spirituality with a great place for solo-travellers looking for a gift in isolation and one of the offbeat places